Mediation in California: A Guide to Conflict Resolution

 The mediation process in California usually includes the following steps:

 - Choosing a mediator: The first step is to pick a conflict helper.
-A mediator is like a referee who helps both sides in the conflict talk and works things out.
+A mediator is like a referee who helps both sides in the conflict talk and work things out.
 The parties involved can either choose a mediator themselves or have one assigned by the court.

 - Mediation session: Once the Peacekeeper is chosen, a mediation session is booked.
 During this session, everyone involved in the conflict, including the parties and their agents, meets with the peacekeeper.
 The mediator’s role is to create a safe and fair environment for everyone to express their concerns and ideas.